mangesh36/Alamy/README.md

 9)	Docker - Contanarization
 10)	ECR  - AWS elastic container registry

+# Approach
+Scalability – Each microservices scale independently.
+Reusability – Helm charts and CI/CD pipeline are shared across microservices Flexibility – Infrastructure changes and microservices update are handle separately Maintainability – You only need to update the ci/cd process in one place, not across 50 different repositories.

 # Common Infrastructure

 This repository provides the infrastructure setup for deploying microservices on an AWS EKS (Elastic Kubernetes Service) cluster.
 It focuses on best practices for organizing repositories and managing infrastructure components like VPC, ACM, EKS, Prometheus, Grafana, and Alert Manager.
 The goal is to separate concerns for scalability and maintainability.